globusonline/provision/doc/quickstart.rst

 account to deploy this topology.
 More specifically, you will need an `Access Key ID and Secret Access Key <http://docs.amazonwebservices.com/AWSEC2/latest/UserGuide/using-credentials.html#using-credentials-access-key>`_ and an `SSH Keypair <http://docs.amazonwebservices.com/AWSEC2/latest/UserGuide/using-credentials.html#using-credentials-keypair>`_.
-We suggest that you create an keypair called ``gp-key``, and save the keypair file as ``~/.ec2/gp-key.pem``, since many of the sample files assume that naming.
+We suggest that you create a keypair called ``gp-key``, and save the keypair file as ``~/.ec2/gp-key.pem``, since many of the sample files assume that naming.

 You will need to add the following to the topology file: